MikeFreyberger/MikeFreyberger.github.io/speaking.md

 [YouTube Link](https://www.youtube.com/watch?v=mGBcOz2Sp9Q)

-My portion of the talk explores the issues of discrepancy and lack of transparency in the AdTech supply chain, and whether or not blockchain can truly help the current business problems.
+My portion of the talk explores the issues of discrepancy and lack of transparency in the AdTech supply chain, and whether or not blockchain can truly help these current business problems.